-A better technique is to use independent leveling screws to level the sole plate.
-These screws are protected from the grout with duct tape, foam sleeves or a release agent.
-The grout is then poured as usual.
-Once the grout has cured, the leveling bolts are removed (and their sole plate holes plugged) before torquing down the anchor bolts.
-This places the grout into compression.
-As illustrated in figure 2 Sleeves should be used on the anchor bolts to ensure they are tightened over the correct effective length.
+The grout is poured once everything is securely in place.
+After the grout has cured, the leveling bolts are removed, and their sole plate holes are fully plugged.
+From there, it’s a matter of torquing down the anchor bolts, thus placing the grout into compression.
+As illustrated in Figure 2, sleeves should be used on the anchor bolts to ensure they are tightened over the correct effective length.